Going Back to Work? How to Manage Your Cat’s Separation Anxiety

 When you return home will Mr Whiskers not leave you alone?
 A bit of extra attention from your furry friend is lovely, but if your kitty is constantly seeking attention, it could be a sign of cat separation anxiety.

 Are you coming back to a chewed plant or scratched up sofa?
-If this behaviour is out of the ordinary for your cat, it could be his way of expressing his discomfort at being left alone.
+If this behavior is out of the ordinary for your cat, it could be his way of expressing his discomfort at being left alone.
 Boredom and stress can cause cats to act destructively.

-Important: Immediately consult a vet if you’re worried about your cat’s behaviour.
+Important: Immediately consult a vet if you’re worried about your cat’s behavior.
 Many signs of stress can also be a sign of illness.
 And if your cat is suffering from stress or anxiety, your vet can help.

 What can I do about my cat’s separation anxiety?